alanoudmk/ROS-Noetic-Tutorials/README.md

-## 5. Writing a ROS Node with Python:
+## 5. Creating ROS Node with Python:

 <mark>Node:<mark>
 - The fundamental building blocks of a ROS application.
 A node is an executable program that runs inside the robot application and performs a specific task.